RoaringBitmap/roaring/roaring64/BSI_BENCHMARKS.md

 - True wider-than-64-bit values continue to use the existing generic paths.
 - `BatchEqualBig` now keys values by sign and magnitude so positive and negative values with the same magnitude do not collide.

+Follow-up:

+- This change is scoped to `roaring64`.
+The 32-bit `BitSliceIndexing` package already has separate `BatchEqual` coverage, and `CompareValue` parity can be addressed in a follow-up PR with its own benchmarks and signed-value tests.